 Moreover, in the normal healthy state, the FcRIIIa V/V, FcRIIIa F/F, FcRIIa H/R and FcRIIa R/R genotypes are biomarkers, in ascending order, of the non-functionality of NK cells.

 Therefore, we state that the redox system homeostasis has a primary contribution in the control of inflammation in the healthy state during aging.
-In fact, for both genders the passage to the adenoma and, eventually, to cancer is caused by the redox system unbalance.
-We suggest that the secret of a healthy longevity in an advanced age is in the homeostasis of the redox regulation on the immune system, even when there is an increase in IL6.
+In fact, for both genders the passage to adenoma and eventually to cancer is caused by the redox system unbalance.
+We suggest that the secret of healthy longevity in an advanced age is in the homeostasis of the redox regulation on the immune system, even when there is an increase in IL6.

 In conclusion, the selection of prognostic biomarkers for the definition of personalized treatment in aging and CRC onset and/or its progression is not a new topic, but results are still not relevant enough to improve the clinical strategies.
-Identifying biomarkers able to highlight the risk of development of degenerative processes linked to aging, which could lead to the onset of the disease, is a new challenge.
+Identifying biomarkers able to highlight the risk of developing degenerative processes linked to aging, which could lead to the onset of the disease, is a new challenge.

 Oxidative stress on Trx1/CD30 is a trigger of cancer disease and the selected oxidation and immune products are a biomarker’s system in aging and cancer.
-Our results give new insight into how environment interacts with cell metabolism and redox immune state to influence Th cell differentiation and functions.
-Furthermore, the mechanisms of degenerative process that compromise redox immune function have been explained.
-Therefore, we propose that the Trx1/CD30 and the selected biomarkers can be used for new personalized resolving treatments to target age-related immune decline.
-This will permit to select novel therapies.
+Our results give new insight into how environment interacts with cell metabolism and redox immune state to influence Th cell differentiation and function.
+Furthermore, the mechanisms of the degenerative process that compromise redox immune function have been explained.
+Therefore, we propose that Trx1/CD30 and the selected biomarkers can be used for new personalized resolving treatments to target age-related immune decline.
+This will allow for the selection of novel therapies.

-Since this is a retrospective study, additional research with larger prospective clinical trials is necessary to evaluate the impact of the Trx1/CD30 for the treatment.
-Our finding on the gender changes are of interest as is the apparent different sCD30, Trx1 and RTrx1 fingerprint for cancer patients compared to the younger and older subjects.
+Since this is a retrospective study, additional research with larger prospective clinical trials is necessary to evaluate the impact of Trx1/CD30 for the treatment.
+Our finding on gender changes are of interest as is the apparently different sCD30, Trx1 and RTrx1 fingerprint for cancer patients compared to younger and older subjects.
 However, our results should be confirmed by other groups and in other countries.
 The follow up to our research will be the investigation into Trx1/CD30 in tumor tissue samples.

 ARTICLE HIGHLIGHTS